 Meanwhile, our Genie+ Guide to the Magic Kingdom gives you specific itineraries and strategies for getting the most out of this new service during your visit.

 There have been quite a few changes to dining in the Magic Kingdom and the other theme parks:

 - No Disney Dining Plan – This has been suspended so far in 2022.
 That means no more snack credits for a while and guests will not have the option to pay for meals ahead of time.
 The Disney Dining Plan is coming back, we just don’t know when yet.

 - Dining Reservations – In the past you had 180 days to make an Advanced Dining Reservation, now that has been reduced to only 60 days.

 - Limited Dining Options – Not all restaurants will be open right now, but most of them are.

-- New Technology – In order to help with safety, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, and cashless payment.
+- New Technology – In order to help with safety, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, Mobile Dine Waitlist, and cashless payment.

-At this time, all Magic Kingdom special experience bookings and tours have been canceled through the end of 2020.
-This includes the popular Keys to the Kingdom tour and all VIP tours.
-Disney will give more information about booking these special events at a future date.
+At this time, some of the Magic Kingdom special experience bookings and tours have been canceled through, but some such as the popular Keys to the Kingdom tour have returned.

 Unlike a normal visit, right now you can’t just show up to the Magic Kingdom and buy a park ticket for the day.
 Park capacity is limited and Disney has implemented a Park Pass reservation system which you will need to use if you want to get in.